DORA · DORA Article 28 RoI · NIS2 · Basel III OR · FAIR-based Quantification · European-built

 Use Anthropic Claude (default), Azure OpenAI, or standard OpenAI.
 Provider configured per tenant in Admin Panel.
 Master AI switch enables full manual operation when AI is not required or available.

-AI Context Inputs — Both Modules
+AI Context Inputs — All Three Modules

 Organisation Profile